 Every day, Tennis Majors takes you back in time to relive a tennis event which happened on this specific day.
-On this day, August 21, 2004, Justine Henin became the Olympic champion.
+On this day, August 21, 2004, Justine Henin became the Olympic champion

 What happened exactly on that day

 On this day, August 21, 2004, world No 1 Justine Henin defeated world No 2 Amélie Mauresmo in the final of the Olympic tournament in Athens (6-3, 6-3).
 Winning the gold medal was a near-miracle for the Belgian, as after her triumph at the Australian Open, she had been sick with a strain of cytomegalovirus and an immune system problem and thus, she had been kept away from practising for three months.
-On top of that, in the Olympic semifinal, she had been down 5-1 in the final set against Anastasia Myskina, before eventually edging the last Roland-Garros champion, 7-5, 5-7, 8-6.
+On top of that, in the Olympic semi-final, she had been down 5-1 in the final set against Anastasia Myskina, before eventually edging the Roland-Garros champion, 7-5, 5-7, 8-6.

 The players: Justine Henin and Amélie Mauresmo

 Justine Henin, born in 1982, had been one of the most dominant players since 2003.
 After a few years of performing well without ever winning a major event, she hired Pat Etcheberry as a fitness coach at the end of 2002.
 The hard work she put in paid off the following year, in 2003, when she prevailed at Roland-Garros as well as the US Open, each time defeating her rival Kim Clijsters in straight sets.
-Her game based on variations not only amazed tennis fans – especially her wonderful one-handed backhand, a very uncommon feature in modern women’s tennis – but also made her one of the best clay-court players of her time.
+Her game, based on variation, not only amazed tennis fans – especially her wonderful one-handed backhand, a very uncommon feature in modern women’s tennis – but also made her one of the best clay-court players of her time.

 World No 1 for the first time on October 20, 2003, Henin had already held that spot for a total of 42 weeks.
 In 2004, she triumphed at the Australian Open, beating fellow Belgian Clijsters for the third time in a major final (6-3, 4-6, 6-3).
-Despite having reached the final in 2001 (defeated by Venus Williams, 6-1, 3-6, 6-0), Wimbledon remained the only Grand Slam title missing from her achievements.
+Despite reaching the final in 2001 (defeated by Venus Williams, 6-1, 3-6, 6-0), Wimbledon remained the only Grand Slam title missing from her achievements.
 She had also won the 2001 Fed Cup under the Belgian flag, putting her rivalry with Clijsters aside.
 In 2004, after her success in Melbourne Park, she claimed the Indian Wells title, but then she was diagnosed with an immune disease in early April.
 Henin tried to defend her title in Paris, but, weakened by the virus, she lost in the second round to world No 86 Tatiana Garbin (7-5, 6-4) and decided to skip Wimbledon.